 Post Your Resume to Online Canadian Job Boards

 There are many great online job boards that allow you to post your current resume and cover letter directly to their site so that employers can potentially find you without you having to even apply.
 This strategy can vastly increase your chances of gaining interviews and, ultimately, a job offer.
+If you are applying for a sales position ensure your resume is correctly targeted to get the best results.

 The best and popular Canadian job boards for locating positions in Canada are: